Do you want a chameleon pet to handle and play with?

 Are you looking for a friendly and easy-to-care-for pet chameleon?

 The best chameleons for handling need to respond well or at least neutrally to being touched.
-Even if a chameleon doesn’t fight you, it still may get extremely stressed when being handled.
-Though most don’t like being handled, these 3 tolerate it fairly well:
+Even if a chameleon doesn’t fight you, it still may get highly stressed when being handled.
+Though most don’t like being handled, these 3 tolerate it reasonably well:

 - Rudis Chameleon